This page has posts from Bee's Bookish Blog from 2012.

 We are also thrilled to be able to offer prizes of family passes to Zealandia wildlife sanctuary in Karori.
 That would certainly be a great place to spend some of these long hot summer days we have ordered to suit our Festival's moniker.
 Even the sun doesn't want to miss this month-long party.

 The contents of this blog are the sole responsibility of the author, and do not necessarily represent the opinions or policies of Porirua Library, or Porirua City Council.
 To comment please email email@example.com, stating the date of the post you are referring too.
 Comments may be incorporated into existing posts.
+To be notified of new posts, email the same address with 'blog subscribe' as the subject line.

 Built By Optimation